 Jesus’ sermons in the Gospels set forth many divine mandates we must obey.
 Also, giving consistently and cheerfully of our time, energy, and possessions are basic Christian obligations that maintain spiritual health.
 Anyone concerned about spiritual well-being will find health-enhancing instructions in most Bible passages.

-When we pray, we maintain and strengthen our relationship with God.
+Praying strengthens our relationship with God.
 When a person calls to inquire about a friend’s well-being, to offer gratitude, to extend congratulations, or to provide helpful information, it strengthens a personal bond.
 Extended silence and disinterest weaken personal ties.

-Expectations from Prayer
+Expectations from prayer

 Is it right to expect miracles in response to prayer?
 The answer is the subject of ongoing, sincere, soul-searching conversation among believers.
 Jesus assured: